strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/optional/middlewares.md

 └─── middlewares
 │   └─── responseTime // It will override the core default responseTime middleware.
 │        - index.js
-│   └─── views // It will be added into the stack of middleware.
+│   └─── views // New custom middleware, will be added to the stack of middlewares.
 │        - index.js
 └─── public
 - favicon.ico